saarthak08/Quizz/README.md

 # Quizz

 An android app with material design based UI and integration of Firebase services.
-Its still in development.
+This project isn't completed & many of its features are not implemented.